-Gen Rawat had stressed on self-reliance in defence: Rajnath
+Gen Rawat Had Stressed On Self-Reliance In Defence: Rajnath

 A virtual exhibition, 'Path to Pride', public exhibitions, curated museums and a booklet showcasing 75 resolutions of DDP were inaugurated/launched by Singh.

-Congratulating DDP for organising the week-long nation-wide events, he said, it will be helpful in spreading information about the efforts towards making India a net defence exporter from a net defence importer.
+Congratulating DDP for organising the week-long nation-wide events, he said, it will be helpful in spreading information about the efforts towards making India a net defence exporter from a net defence importer.—IASN

 "Freedom is not a goal, but a path.
 To a sovereign nation, freedom means the ability and capacity to take any decision related to defence and socio-economic development.
 In any situation, we can take a decision only when we are completely self-reliant," he stressed.